-Electrical safety in Education
+Electrical Safety in Education

 Statistics show that young people are more at risk of injury due to electrical faults than other age groups.
-Without the correct certification not only is the establishment putting their staff and pupils at risk but they may experience severe disruption to educational activities and their insurance company may not cover costs in the event of an insurance claim resulting from an electrical fault.
+Without the correct certification not only is the establishment putting their staff and students at risk but they may experience severe disruption to educational activities and their insurance company may not cover costs in the event of an insurance claim resulting from an electrical fault.

 The law requires that testing of electrical systems should be carried out by a ‘competent person’ (someone who has the suitable training, skills and knowledge for the task to prevent injury to themselves and others).